AcreTrader

 Methodology

-Platform analysis combining AcreTrader public materials + offering document review (PPMs) + USDA farmland performance data (1992-2022) + NCREIF Farmland Index research + competitor comparison
+Platform analysis combining AcreTrader public materials + offering document review (PPMs) + USDA farmland performance data (1992-2022) + NCREIF Farmland Index research + competitor comparison + AltStreet verified exit database (139 Form D filings, 15 verified exits)

 Scope

-Public website materials + investor resources + example offering documents + USDA agricultural statistics + farmland return benchmarks + regulatory filings (Regulation D)
+Public website materials + investor resources + example offering documents + USDA agricultural statistics + farmland return benchmarks + regulatory filings (Regulation D) + AltStreet platform_exits database (confidence level 4 verified exits)

 Key Findings

-- •NCREIF Farmland Index shows 11% annual total returns (appreciation + income) over 30+ years, validating farmland as credible institutional asset class with extensive performance history.
+- *NCREIF Farmland Index shows 11% annual total returns (appreciation + income) over 30+ years, validating farmland as credible institutional asset class with extensive performance history.

 Primary Source Pages